Wolox/tech-guides/frontend/docs/seo-guide.md

 Although the order and occurrence of headings is not constrained by the HTML DTD, documents should not skip levels (for example, from H1 to H3), as converting such documents to other representations is often problematic.

-You have to keep in mind that headers implementation is one of the more highlighted elements in SEO.
+You have to keep in mind that headings implementation is one of the more highlighted elements in SEO.

 Try to follow these rules:

 - Your website should have only one H1 tag per page or one H1 per `<section>`.
 Your H1 tag should help your reader understand what the page is about.
 - Your H1 tag should contain your most important keywords for that page.
 These should also match the page title keywords and META keywords.
-- There are not pages without H1.
+- There are no pages without an H1.

 #### Write valid code